-Prior to a recent remodel and re-dedication the stadium was known as the Delaware Mini-Stadium, likely because of its next door neighbor, Delaware Stadium.
+Before a recent remodel and re-dedication the stadium was known as the Delaware Mini-Stadium, likely because of its next-door neighbor, Delaware Stadium.

-The menu is pretty simple, but offers good quality.
+If the concession stand is open, the menu is pretty simple but offers good quality.
 Burgers are $3.75 ($.50 extra for cheese), hot dogs are a value at $2.75, with pizza for $3 a seemingly fair value.
 Drinks are slightly pricey at $4.25, but make sure to add a bag of Utz chips for a dollar.

 The Stuart & Suzanne Grant Stadium is a pretty basic setup with a simple grandstand running down one side of the field.
 There is no seating elsewhere, although there are some spots for standing and watching the action.

 The grandstand has a simple press box at the top part of the seating.
 The press box does impede the view of the scoreboard if sitting on the south part of the seating area.
 There really should be an additional scoreboard at the south end of the field.